 All rooms have access to kitchen facilities.
 Students will require their own pillows, duvets and bed linen.
 It is possible for students to hire bed linen by contacting the Housekeeping Office.

-Accommodation for first year postgraduate students is allocated by the Accommodation Office.
+Accommodation for first year postgraduate students is allocated by the Accommodation Office, subject to availability and is not guaranteed.
 An accommodation ballot is held for College accommodation for students in their second and subsequent years.

 Couple and family accommodation